A NSW Government website

 Treading lightly to minimise environmental impacts

-Investigations and feedback from key stakeholders, including local councils, have helped us to avoid important environmental areas.
+Early investigations and feedback helped us to avoid important environmental areas.

 This includes: